-Photoresist - A Chemical Substance That Becomes Insoluble By Exposure To Ultraviolet Light
+Photoresist / Photolithography - A Chemical Substance That Becomes Insoluble By Exposure To Ultraviolet Light

 Photoresist is a light-sensitive chemical substance that is used to form a coating on a surface or substrate and is used to form patterns for industrial processing.
 This coating can then be exposed to a specific band of light, referred to as the photoresist’s action spectrum, to affect a desired change in the photoresist.
 This change causes the photoresist to either become soluble or insoluble to another chemical called the developer which will be washed over the photoresist.

 Once developed, the photoresist that has been exposed to light in the action spectrum either remains or is washed away leaving a pattern that can then be used for further processing such as chemical etching, engraving, or lithography.

 Photoresist / Photolithography sees widespread use in numerous technologies including micromachining

 Photoresist/Photolithography is extensively used in the printed circuit board industry where the patterns created by its use layout the circuit connections or traces of printed circuit boards through the use of etching chemicals.

 Another heavy user of photolithography and photoresist is the semiconductor industry, where it is a crucial step in the photolithographic production of micro-patterns that are used to form the tiny circuits of individual semiconductor devices.

 Photoresists have also found use in Biomedical engineering, holography, and micromachining.
 The last application, micromachining, is a rapidly advancing arena in industrial technology.